gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 ### General Advantages

-One of the main advantages to Gridcoin is that crunching ("mining") does useful scientific research.
+One of the main advantages of Gridcoin is that crunching ("mining") does useful scientific research.
 Crunching helps science in areas like fighting diseases, finding asteroids, understanding subatomic particles, and more.
 In other cryptocurrencies, mining doesn't produce any meaningful results.
-This means that regardless of the number of Gridcoin you earn, crunching alone achieve something useful.
+This means that regardless of the number of Gridcoin you earn, crunching alone achieves something useful.

 While there are some other cryptocurrencies that try and reward scientific work,